Hatshepsut: The woman who dared to become pharaoh

 Source: https://pixabay.com/photos/egypt-thebes-valley-of-the-queens-3356915/

-Probably the most famous event during Hatshepsut's reign was a huge trading expedition which she launched in her 9th year as pharaoh.
+Probably the most famous event during Hatshepsut's reign was a massive trading expedition which she launched during her 9th year as pharaoh.

 Even Hatshepsut herself regarded this to be one of her greatest achievements, as it is depicted in great detail on the walls of her memorial chapel.

 The expedition was sent to the land of Punt.
-It is still not entirely clear to historians where Punt was, but it had been an important trading partner for years.
+However, it is still not entirely clear to historians where Punt was, but it had been an important trading partner for years.

-It was the key location from which pharaohs had gained access to exotic spices, oils and animal goods that originate from central Africa.
+It was the key location from which pharaohs had gained access to exotic spices, oils, and animal goods that originated from central Africa.

-Punt was located to the south of Egypt and was accessible by ships sailing along the coast.
+What is clear from the records is that Punt was located to the south of Egypt and could be accessed by ships sailing along the coast.

 For this reason, modern historians surmise that it probably existed in the regions of modern-day Somalia, Eretria, or Ethiopia.